Microsoft-USEduAzure/workshops/modern-data-warehouse/azure-sql-datawarehouse/provision-azure-sql-data-warehouse.md

 ## Task: Create Azure SQL Data Warehouse

+### We'll be creating this resource to store our cleaned data which will be loaded from our Azure Databricks notebook.

 1. In the [Azure Portal](https://portal.azure.com), click **+Create a resource** link at top left of the page.

 1. In the Azure Marketplace search bar, type **data warehouse** and click on **SQL Data Warehouse** that appears in the drop down list